aadversteeg/chronos-mcp-server/README.md

 ## Overview

 The Chronos MCP server is built with .NET Core using the Model Context Protocol C# SDK ([github.com/modelcontextprotocol/csharp-sdk](https://github.com/modelcontextprotocol/csharp-sdk)).
 It provides tools for accessing date and time information in different timezones.
-The server is designed to be lightweight and demonstrates how to create a custom MCP server with practical functionality.
+The server is designed to be lightweight and demonstrates how to create a custom MCP server with practical functionality and proper error handling.
 It can be deployed either directly on a machine or as a Docker container.

 ## Features

 - Get current date and time in any supported timezone
-- Default timezone configuration through appsettings.json and environment variables
+- Optional default timezone configuration through appsettings.json and environment variables
-- Proper error handling for invalid timezone requests
+- Proper error handling for invalid timezone requests and missing default timezone
+- Functional error handling using Result pattern

 ## Getting Started